thoughtbot/ruby-science/book/solutions/replace_mixin_with_composition.md

 ` app/models/inviter.rb@37f9d40

-Let's replace this mixin with composition.
+Let's replace this mixin with a composition.

-\clearpage

 First, we'll [extract a new class](#extract-class) for the mixin:

 ` app/models/invitation_message.rb@8df463c4

-This class contains all the behavior the formerly resided in the mixin.
+This class contains all the behavior that formerly resided in the mixin.
 In order to keep everything working, we'll compose and delegate to the extracted class from the mixin: